Comment on the result

 How is the indicator global radiation defined?

-What is measured each time the instruments are read, is more specifically called global irradiance, which is the incident radiation effect per unit area, and is given in the unit W/m².
-By integrating over time, you get the total radiation energy per surface unit for a given time period, for example hour, day, month or year.
+What is measured each time the instruments are read, is more specifically called global irradiance, which is the incident radiant flux per unit area, and is given in the unit W/m².
+By integrating over time, you get the total radiation energy received at the surface per unit area for a given time period, for example hour, day, month or year.
 This quantity is called global irradiation and for monthly and annual values it is usually given in kWh/m² or MJ/m² (1 kWh/m² = 3.6 MJ/m²).
-In meteorology, however, the term global radiation is often used as a general term for both global irradiance and global irradiance.
-In this case, however, you must clearly state whether it is instantaneous or average values that are intended or whether it applies to accumulated values.
+In meteorology, however, the term global radiation is often used as a general term for both global irradiance and global irradiation.
+In any case, it should always be clearly stated whether it is instantaneous or average values that are meant or whether it applies to accumulated values.

 Why is this indicator important?